OakAlice/OakAlice.github.io/presentations.md

 I love science communication and especially spoken presentations.
 Here I have linked to a small collection of some of the presentations and posters I've had the opportunity to present.

 ## Presentations
-#### Behaviour is a Sequence, Not a Snapshot
 <p style="text-align: center;">
-  August 15th 2025, Animal Ecology Seminar Series, University of the Sunshine Coast.
+  Behaviour is a Sequence, Not a Snapshot: August 15th 2025, Animal Ecology Seminar Series, University of the Sunshine Coast.
 </p>
 <div style="text-align: center;">
   <iframe